Eyes on accurate Representation, change, or what's left of Lebanon's resources?

 We reap what we plant.

-Lebanese voters do not invest the extra time and effort to determine their electoral choices in independent ways of “the tribe,” the neighborhood, and the community.
-Instead, they bet on who they expect to win and take sides with them before the elections to benefit from his services or the services of his offspring after the polls.
+Lebanese voters do not invest the extra time and effort to determine their electoral choices independently, as influenced by factors such as “the tribe,” the neighbourhood, and the community.
+Instead, they bet on who they expect to win and take sides with them before the elections to benefit from their services or the services of their offspring after the polls.

 The political inheritance system is old in Lebanon, and it does not treat candidates as individuals but as clan members.